Mihama Nuclear Power Plant: 1991 accident

 On 9 February 1991, a tube in the steam generator of Unit 2 ruptured.
 This triggered a SCRAM with full activation of the Emergency Core Cooling System.
-The ensuing investigation showed that a fixture designed to suppress vibration to the heat-transfer tube had not been inserted as far it was designed to be, resulting in abnormal vibrations of the tube.
+The ensuing investigation showed that a fixture designed to suppress vibration to the heat-transfer tube had not been inserted as far as it was designed to be, resulting in abnormal vibrations of the tube.
 The high cycle fatigue, repeated over 100,000 times, led to the pipe rupturing.
 Eventually, a negligible amount of radiation was released to the environment.

 2004 accident

 On 9 August 2004, an accident occurred in a building housing turbines for the Mihama 3 reactor.

-Hot water and steam leaking from a broken pipe killed five workers and resulted in six others being injured.
-The accident, rated at INES Level 0, had been called Japan's worst accident at a nuclear plant before the crisis at Fukushima I Nuclear Power Plant.
+Hot water and steam leaking from a broken pipe killed five workers and resulted in six others being injured.The accident, rated at INES Level 0, had been called Japan's worst accident at a nuclear plant before the crisis at Fukushima I Nuclear Power Plant.
 The nuclear section was not affected (the turbines housing building is separate from the reactor building).

 The Mihama 3 is an 826 MWe, 3-loop Westinghouse type pressurized water reactor (PWR) which has been in service since 1976.

 The pipe rupture occurred in a 55.9 cm outside diameter pipe in the 'A' loop condensate system between the fourth feedwater heater and the deaerator, downstream of an orifice for measuring single-phase water flow.

 At the time of the secondary piping rupture, 105 workers were preparing for periodic inspections to commence.

 A review of plant parameters did not uncover any precursor indicators before the accident nor were there any special operations that could have caused the pipe rupture.

 An investigation concluded that water quality had been maintained since the commissioning of the plant, however the failing pipe had been omitted from an initial inspection plan and quality management systems were ineffective.

 Mihama-3 restarted in January 2007 after making changes to "reestablish a safety culture" within KEPCO and obtaining permission from Fukui Prefecture and industry regulators.